jbuckman/boilerplate-dynet-rnn-lm/README.md

 ## Choose Training Corpus

-By default, this code is set up to train on the Penn Treebank data.
-I'm not sure if I'm allowed to distribute it publicly, so the folder is currently empty, but if you get your hands on the data, just rename the files to `train.ptb`, `valid.ptb`, and `test.ptb` and put them in the `ptb/` folder.
+By default, this code is set up to train on the Penn Treebank data, which is included in the repo in the `ptb/` folder.

 To add a new data source, simply implement a new CorpusReader in util.py.
 Make sure that you set the `names` property to be a list that includes at least one unique ID.
 Then, set the `--reader=ID`, and use the `--train`, `--valid`, and `--test` flags to point to your data set.
 If you don't have pre-separated data, just set `--train` and include the `--split_train` flag to have your data automatically separated into train, valid, and test splits.